envisioning/vocab/vocab/Robustness.md

 ---
 category: CORE, ARCH
+generality:
+- 0.93
+- 0.915
+- 0.9
+- 0.885
+- 0.87
+- 0.855
+- 0.84
 slug: robustness
 summary: Ability of an algorithm or model to deliver consistent and accurate results under varying operating conditions and input perturbations.
 title: Robustness
 ---